dspages/Mobile-Surround-2/README.md

 -Users must follow the instructions on the sound group show page EXACTLY.
 If more than one user picks a song, if a mobile user fails to click the mobile load button, or if multiple users pick a song, results may be unpredictable.
 This is fixable but will require a bit of coding.
 -Mobile-to-mobile and laptop-to-laptop results in reasonably good synchrony, but mobile-to-laptop synchrony is mediocre.
 -App is very slow and barely functional on iPhone 3 and earlier.
+-Artifacts of users linger in a sound group even after the actual user has left.

 ## Future plans
 - We intend to remain active with developing MobileSurroud further.